 Set forth below is a forecast of the "TRC Minimum Estimated Cash Available for Distribution" that supports our belief that we expect to generate sufficient cash flow to pay a quarterly dividend of \$0.2575 per common share on all of our outstanding common shares for the three months ending December 31, 2010.
 We expect to pay a prorated dividend for the portion of the fourth quarter of 2010 that we are public.
-We believe our actual results of operations and cash flows for the three months ending December 31, 2010 will be sufficient to generate our minimum estimated cash available for distribution for such period; however, we can give you no assurance that such minimum estimated cash available for distribution for such period; however, we can give you no assurance that such available for distribution for the three months ending December 31, 2010 and our actual results for such period and those differences between our minimum estimated cash available for distribution for the three months ending December 31, 2010 and our actual results for such period and those differences could be material.
+We believe our actual results of operations and cash flows for the three months ending December 31, 2010 will be sufficient to generate our minimum estimated cash available for distribution for such period; however, we can give you no assurance that such minimum estimated cash available for distribution will be achieved.
+There will likely be differences between our minimum estimated cash available for distribution for the three months ending December 31, 2010 and our actual results for such period and those differences could be material.
 If we fail to generate the minimum estimated cash available for distribution for the three months ending December 31, 2010, we may not be able to pay a prorated cash dividend on our common shares at the initial dividend rate stated in our cash dividend policy for such period.